ubz1/workshop01/README.md

 ### Your mission:

-Have 2 subscribers pick up an insert:
+Have 2 Kafka topic subscribers pick up an insert to the namespace `test.source`:
 ```
 db.source.insertOne({success:1})
 ```